microieva/app-health-center/README.md

 ___
 ## Introduction

-This is a linking repository for a full-stack professional portfolio project "Health Center".
+This is a linking repository for a full-stack professional portfolio project "Health Center" with an AI assistant.

 ![](./assets/home-page.png)